Buffalo Memorial Auditorium: National Hockey League

 The venue hosted the 1991 NHL Entry Draft, notable for Eric Lindros being selected first overall by the Quebec Nordiques and refusing to sign with the team.

 The Sabres occupied the Auditorium through the 1995–96 season, when they moved to nearby Marine Midland Arena, now known as KeyBank Center.
 Michael Peca scored the last in-game goal at the Aud while Pat LaFontaine put in a ceremonial goal after the 4–1 win over the Hartford Whalers.
 It was the last arena where the ice sheet fell short of the league-mandated 200 ft by 85 ft size (though Maple Leaf Gardens had irregularly shaped corners).

 College

 College hockey made its modern debut at Memorial Auditorium on January 23, 1972, when the University at Buffalo Bulls met the Central Collegiate Hockey Association's Ohio State University.
 Ohio State won the game 5–2.

 Roller Hockey International

-Roller Hockey International's Buffalo Stampede called the Aud home from 1994–1995, winning the league championship in their first season.
+Roller Hockey International's Buffalo Stampede called the Aud home from 1994 to 1995, winning the league championship in their first season.